PML696/overthewire_bandit_writeup_PML/bandit.md

 human-readable
 1033 bytes in size
 not executable
 I looked up on google the function of find and how to use or write a command that helps in identifying the above properties.
-Thus i put the codes given below.
+Thus I put the codes given below.
 And i got the password P4L4vucdmLnm8I7Vl7jG1ApGSfjYKqJU
 Code used is
 ```
 find inhere